thosgood/this-weeks-finds/markdown/1-50/week005.md

 and we get back to the "classical case" of plain old-fashioned Lie algebras and groups.
 Every representation of a quantum group gives an invariant of links (actually even tangles), and these link invariants are functions of $q$.
-If we take the nth derivative of one of these invariants with respect to $\hbar$ and evaluate it at $\hbar = 0$ we get a "Vassiliev invariant of degree $n$" (see ["Week 3"](#week3) for the definition).
+If we take the $n$th derivative of one of these invariants with respect to $\hbar$ and evaluate it at $\hbar = 0$ we get a "Vassiliev invariant of degree $n$" (see ["Week 3"](#week3) for the definition).
 Better than that, when $q$ is a root of unity each quantum